ChatSecure/ChatSecure-Push-Server/README.md

  * `APNS_CERTIFICATE`: Path to your `Certificate.pem` file.
  * `GCM_API_KEY` : Your Google Cloud Messaging `Server Api Key`

-### Sync Database
+### Database

+First create a PostgrSQL database matching that you specified in your `./push/push/local_settings.py`.

+    # From psql console:
+    $ create database NAME;

-You need to sync your database before you can do anything.
+Next you need to sync your database before you can do anything.

     (push)$ python manage.py migrate